Summary

 It can be difficult to align theoretical perspectives with practical experiences.
 Practitioners should seek continued professional development to bridge this gap.

-The Brookfield Lenses Reflective Model is a powerful framework for fostering critical reflection in health and social care.
+The Brookfield Lenses Reflective Model is a powerful framework for fostering essential reflection in health and social care.
 By examining experiences through multiple lenses, practitioners can enhance their self-awareness, improve practice, support collaborative learning, and ensure their work is grounded in theory.
 The model is particularly effective in identifying gaps in practice and promoting continuous learning and improvement.
 Through deliberate and structured reflection, health and social care professionals can ensure they provide the best possible care to their patients and clients.